ealush/vest/website/docs/writing_your_suite/optional_fields.md

 });
 ```

-**An example allowing a field to be empty if a different field is filled**
+The following code demonstrates how to allow a field to be empty if a different field is filled:

 ```js
 const suite = create(data => {